undertry/WiFiHunter/README.md

 ## 📜 License
-This project is open-source and available under the [creativecommons License](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.en).
+This project is open-source and available under the <a href="https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode.en" target="_blank">creativecommons License</a>.

 ## 🧠 Author
 Developed by [undertry] as part of the **NVS** thesis project.